<< Click to Display Table of Contents >> Navigation: MechDesigner Reference & User Interface > Dialog-Boxes > -> Roller Life tab |

 Assembly in contaminated environment; inadequate sealing; long re-greasing intervals |

-These parameters are calculated automatically when you select a Roller, and/or enable ISO 281 factors. ![]() Life for the seleced Roller(Cam-Follower Bearing) Basic Rating Life,This states that if the bearing load, , is equal to the Basic Dynamic Load Rating, , then there is a 90% reliability that the bearing will survive at least 1 million rotations, if manufactured with commonly used high quality material, of good manufacturing quality, and operating under conventional operating conditions.
+These parameters are calculated automatically when you select a Roller, and/or enable ISO 281 factors. ![]() Life for the seleced Roller(Cam-Follower Bearing) Basic Rating Life,This states that if the bearing load, , is equal to the Basic Dynamic Load Rating, , then there is a 90% reliability that the bearing survives 1 million rotations, if manufactured with commonly used high quality material, of good manufacturing quality, and operating under conventional operating conditions.

 Modified Rating Life,Two factors must be calculated: • - a factor for Reliability - see below • - a factor calculated with a System Approach - see below